 An employee who goes abroad for a few weeks or months is not necessarily seconded or expatriated.
-He simply leaves on a professional mission; his interests remain in his home country.
+He or she is simply going on a professional mission; his or her interests remain in his or her home country.

-The case of the employee who goes abroad to telework is a little different still, and his status will depend on the length of time he teleworks abroad.
-The Covid-19 health crisis has led to an unprecedented boom in teleworking.
-It still raises questions about the applicable labor laws and social security schemes.
+The case of the employee who goes abroad to telework is a little different still, and his or her status will depend on the length of time he or she teleworks abroad.
+The Covid-19 health crisis has led to an unprecedented boom in telecommuting.
+Questions remain as to the applicable labor law and social security regulations.

 Can an employee telework abroad?

-Yes, you can telework from abroad.
-However, if the employee decides to telework, he or she must notify the employer and obtain approval before leaving.
-You still have a health and safety obligation towards your employees, and must therefore ensure that the workplace is safe.
+Yes, teleworking can be carried out from abroad.
+However, if the employee decides to telework, he or she must notify the employer and obtain the employer’s agreement before leaving.
+You still have a health and safety obligation towards your employees, and must therefore ensure that the workplace is not dangerous.

-This has an impact not only on taxation, but also on social security.
+It has an impact in terms of taxation, but also in terms of social security.
 The teleworker may have to pay taxes and social security contributions in the host country.
 In the event of a work-related accident while teleworking, it will not automatically be considered as such… The employer and teleworker must therefore enter into a written agreement specifying the teleworking location and the period during which teleworking may take place.

 What social security protection is there for a teleworking employee?

-In terms of social protection, the principle is that the employee is subject to social security in the country where the activity is physically carried out.
+In terms of social protection, the principle is that employees are subject to the social security system of the country in which their activity is physically carried out.
 However, international social security agreements (European regulations, bilateral conventions, coordinating decrees) may make it possible to derogate from this principle.

-For each employee, and depending on the country concerned, you need to analyse which collective bargaining provisions apply;
+For each employee, and depending on the country concerned, you will need to analyze which collective bargaining agreements, if any, are applicable;

-The application of these agreements can sometimes prove restrictive, particularly in cases of multi-activity.
-If a substantial part of the activity is carried out in the employee’s State of residence, the employee must necessarily be affiliated to the social security scheme of the Member State of residence;
+The application of these agreements can sometimes prove restrictive, particularly in the case of pluriactivity.
+If a substantial part of the employee’s activity is carried out in his or her country of residence, the employee must necessarily be affiliated to the social security scheme of the Member State of residence;

-The employer may then be required to register and run payroll locally.
+The employer may then be required to register locally and set up a payroll there.

 What kind of health insurance do I need if I telework abroad?

-Unlike seconded employees, expatriates no longer benefit from the social security system in their country of origin.
-Expatriates can make use of the local healthcare system.
-Nonetheless, waiting times are often long and guarantees fairly low.
+Unlike seconded employees, expatriates no longer benefit from the social security system in their home country.
+Expatriates may use the local healthcare system.
+However, waiting times are often long, and coverage is limited.
 The best solution is to take out international health insurance.
 Mondassur, an insurance broker for 20 years, offers a range of insurance packages to suit all budgets.
 You’ll be covered up to 100% for hospitalization and routine medical care, depending on the expatriation insurance plan you choose.
-When teleworking, it’s often a good idea to choose international health insurance from our Goldstart range.
+For a telecommuting stay, it’s often worth choosing an international health insurance plan from our Goldstart range.

 The case of a professional assignment abroad

-In the context of a professional assignment abroad (secondment of less than 3 months), the employer must take the necessary measures to ensure the safety and protect the physical and mental health of employees.
-Under the French Social Security Code, all employees working abroad must be covered by social security.
-Any accident sustained by an employee while on assignment is considered an accident in the workplace and is the responsibility of the company.
+During a professional assignment abroad (less than 3 months), the employer must take the necessary measures to ensure the safety and protect the physical and mental health of employees.
+Under the French Social Security Code, all employees on assignment abroad must be covered by social security.
+Any accident sustained by an employee while on assignment is considered an accident in the workplace, and is the responsibility of the company.

 Social protection for employees on professional assignments abroad

-Employees on professional missions abroad remain under the employer’s responsibility.
-The employee remains part of the workforce of the company in his or her country of origin.
-His contract is executed abroad, but he continues to be paid by his company in his home country.
-The employee therefore remains affiliated to the social security system of his or her country of origin, unlike an expatriate employee.
-As far as Social Security is concerned, it’s as if he hadn’t left at all.
+Employees on professional assignments abroad remain under the employer’s responsibility.
+The employee is still part of the workforce of the company in his home country.
+His contract is executed abroad, but he continues to be remunerated by his company in his home country.
+The employee therefore remains affiliated to the social security system of his home country, unlike an expatriate employee.
+As far as social security is concerned, it’s as if they had never left.

 Seconded workers are insured against all risks: old-age, sickness-maternity-disability, unemployment, death, industrial accidents and occupational diseases.
-Virtually the same contribution rate as for the general scheme.
+At virtually the same contribution rate as under the general scheme.

 Health insurance for employees traveling abroad?

 As an employer, you have a responsibility to protect your employees during their business trips abroad.
-There’s one crucial element you mustn’t overlook: insurance.
+There’s one crucial element you must not overlook: insurance.

 You have 2 options:

-1) Either you choose a standard individual contract for the professional mission.
-Depending on the duration of your expatriation, you can take out either travel insurance or expatriate insurance.
+1) Or you choose a standard individual policy for your professional assignment.
+Depending on the duration of your assignment, you can take out either travel or expatriate insurance.

-2) Or you choose a group contract to insure all company employees globally.
-From a few employees abroad, we give priority to tailor-made solutions and a specific relationship with a single contact among our advisors.
-Our aim is to provide you with the best possible support and answer the questions of your employees, HR and financial managers around the world.
+2) Or you choose a group contract to insure all the company’s employees globally.
+If you have more than a few employees abroad, we prefer a tailor-made approach and a specific relationship with a single contact among our advisors.
+This enables us to provide you with the best possible support and answer the questions of your employees, HR and financial managers around the world.

-By taking out international health insurance, you can limit any expenses that may arise in the event of an incident.
+By taking out international health insurance, you can limit potential expenses in the event of an incident.

-It covers medical expenses and prevents all risks that could result in additional costs to the mission.
-As you can see, insurance is essential to the organization and success of your employees’ expatriation.
+It covers medical expenses and prevents all risks that could incur additional costs during the assignment.
+As you can see, insurance is essential to the organization and success of an employee’s expatriation.

-Mondassur offers you professional mission insurance policies tailored to your needs if you send your employees on missions.
-Some companies offer a range of cover options, including health expenses, baggage theft or damage, mission cancellation and crisis management.
-We also offer coverage against the risk of kidnapping or ransom, death benefits and, more generally, provident cover (daily allowances, disability).
+Mondassur offers you professional assignment insurance policies tailored to your needs if you send your employees on assignments.
+Some companies offer varying levels of cover for health expenses, baggage theft or damage, mission cancellation and crisis management.
+They also offer coverage against the risk of kidnapping or ransom, lump-sum death benefit or, more generally, provident cover (daily allowance, disability).